amna-batool/ClimaPredict_Pakistan/README.md

 ClimaPredict Pakistan is an end-to-end Machine Learning project that collects, processes, analyzes, and predicts weather conditions using historical meteorological data from six major cities of Pakistan:

 Islamabad
-Karachi
+,Karachi
-Lahore
+,Lahore
-Multan
+,Multan
-Peshawar
+,Peshawar
-Quetta
+and Quetta

 The project focuses on three prediction tasks: